seaner5302/chess_engine/README.md

 ![image](https://github.com/user-attachments/assets/e7a3a60b-1cad-495c-a724-b826023b0591)
 ## Interpreting Results
 Results are expressed in algebraic notation with white pieces being lowercase and black pieces being uppercase.
 See https://en.wikipedia.org/wiki/Algebraic_notation_(chess) for more info about that.\
-Here is a Chess board for reference!\
+Here is a Chess board for comparison.\
 <img src="https://github.com/user-attachments/assets/40a0163b-7b64-41a8-8230-ed380f165a0c" width="400" height="400">
 ### Suite Results
 After testing is finished the following summary will be printed:\
 ![image](https://github.com/user-attachments/assets/bc46562e-7c27-4568-96b2-d0bc68612626)\
 Shoutout to https://www.chessprogramming.org/Main_Page and [lichess.org](https://lichess.org/) for providing guidance, they are both great places to learn more if you want to start your own chess programming project.
-I'm hoping to add more pieces shortly, exhaustive testing has been more extensive than I had planned :( .
+I'm hoping to add more pieces shortly, exhaustive testing has been more extensive than I had planned...